Hacknocraft/AppFriendsDocs/docs/index.md

 please read [Android SDK guide](android.md).

 ## AppFriends API
-The APIs complements our mobile SDKs and integrates directly with your backend.
-For details, please read [Server API](server/index.html).
+Our SDK and backend have comprehensive API's for you to use, please read [our API doc](api.md).

 ## Admin Portal
-You can control the widget by log into the admin portal with your AppFriends account.
+You can control the widget by log into the [admin portal](http://appfriends.hacknocraft.com/) with your AppFriends account.